 Expect your child to feel minor discomfort, especially ear ache, for a few days after the surgery.
 Dr. Bartholomew can prescribe medication for the pain.

-Most patients go home within a few hours of surgery but it is okay to stay overnight at the hospital until the effects of general anesthesia wears off.
+Most of our Portland ear pinning patients go home within a few hours of surgery but it is okay to stay overnight at the hospital until the effects of general anesthesia wears off.

 Dr. Bartholomew may wrap your child’s head in a bandage to build up the best molding and healing.
 They will be replaced by a lighter head dressing within a few days.
 Stitches are either removed or dissolve in one week.